Travel details

 Visit the remains of a village of Ethiopian Jews (Beta Israel) who emigrated to Israel in the 1980s.

-A 2,300m-high viewpoint about 40 km from Gondar, offering views of the Simien Mountains and the lowlands.
-Queen Elizabeth also stopped here during her trip to Aksum.
+A viewpoint at about 2,300 m elevation located roughly 40 km from Gondar, offering views of the Simien Mountains and the lowlands.
+Queen Elizabeth of the United Kingdom also stopped here during her trip to Aksum.

 [English Guide]